-- kWh = kilowatthour, kWp = kilowatt peak (under standard test conditions) - A solar panel or module is made up of a number of individual solar cells.
+- kWh = kilowatt hour, kWp = kilowatt peak (under standard test conditions) - A solar panel or module is made up of a number of individual solar cells.
 There are 60 solar cells in each solar panel in the photo at the beginning of this profile.

-Previously, the GHG emissions indicator was based on data provided by the federal department of Environment and Climate Change Canada via the National Inventory Report, which presents GHG information annually for Yukon in kilotonnes of CO_2e by sector (Energy, Industrial Processes and Product Use, Agriculture and Waste).
+Previously, the GHG emissions indicator was based on data provided by the federal department of Environment and Climate Change Canada via the National Inventory Report, which presents GHG information annually for Yukon in kilotonnes of ${\rm CO{2}e}$ by sector (Energy, Industrial Processes and Product Use, Agriculture and Waste).
 All national inventory reports are accessible online.

-The Yukon Greenhouse Gas Emissions: The transportation sector report published in 2015, based on tax and finance data provided by Yukon Bureau of Statistics and Department of Finance, is considered by the Government of Yukon as being the most accurate data for Yukon-wide emissions, not just the transportation sector.
-The Government of Yukon will continue to work with the federal departments of Environment and Climate Change Canada as well as Statistics Canada to improve data accuracy, and in the meantime, will access and report Yukon data from local sources to inform on Yukon-wide GHG emissions results.
+The Yukon GHG Inventory 2009-2015, based on tax and finance data provided by Yukon Bureau of Statistics and Department of Finance, is considered by the Government of Yukon as being the most accurate data for Yukon-wide emissions.
+The Government of Yukon will continue to work with the federal departments of Environment and Climate Change Canada as well as Statistics Canada to improve data accuracy, and in the meantime, will access and report Yukon data from local sources to inform Yukon GHG emissions results.

 Environment and Climate Change Canada.
-2014 National Inventory Report 1990-2013: Greenhouse Gas Sources and Sinks in Canada.
+2017 National Inventory Report 1990-2015: Greenhouse Gas Sources and Sinks in Canada.
 Pt.
 3, p.35.
 Environment Canada, Gatineau, Quebec, Canada.

 Intergovernmental Panel on Climate Change (IPCC).
-2014.
-Climate Change 2014 Synthesis Report.
+2014 (Chimate) Change 2014 Synthesis Report.
 IPCC, Geneva, Switzerland.
 Available from: http://ar5-syr.ipcc.ch/.